ScottBarkman/vscode-djaneiro/README.md

-# Django snippets for Visual Studio Code
+# Django 4.x snippets for Visual Studio Code
 A collection of snippets for django templates, models, views, fields & forms.
-Quit typing so much, will ya?

-Initially ported to vscode from [Djaneiro for Sublime Text 2/3](https://github.com/squ1b3r/Djaneiro)

-If you'd like to contribute to this collection of snippets, feel free to [submit a pull request on github](https://github.com/ScottBarkman/vscode-djaneiro)

 ## After installation